 Questions to Answer

-1. When did President Lincoln start the Emancipation Proclamation,
+1. When did President Lincoln start the Emancipation Proclamation, and

-and when did he release it to the public?
+when did he release it to the public?
 Why did he wait?

-2. Up until the time of releasing the Emancipation Proclamation,
+2. Up until the time of releasing the Emancipation Proclamation, had

 victory (won battle)?

 3. The Emancipation Proclamation freed a lot of slaves.
 What slaves

 were freed?
 Which slaves were not freed?

-5. Did the Emancipation Proclamation free the border state
+5. Did the Emancipation Proclamation free the border state slaves?
+Why

 did Lincoln choose not to free their slaves?

 6. How did Lincoln make the freeing of slaves legal?
 The U.S.